GalaxyKnight345/it207-ai-workshop/TEST-RESULTS.md

 Run timestamp (UTC): 2026-09-21T03:11:50.695Z.

-These automated checks were executed by OpenAI Codex.
-They are tool-generated results, not a claim that the student personally executed the tests.

 The verification script invokes each program as a separate command-line process and compares its output and exit status with independently specified expected values.
 Temporary fixtures cover empty files, CRLF line endings, blank lines, filenames with spaces, and a missing final newline.

 Most important check: `node findFirst.js ERROR server.log 5` must output only `ERROR config missing`.
 The ERROR lines at positions 6 and 11 must be excluded.